Builder68/OpenEarlyMacsRAMexpansion/README.md

 *Warning: DIP Switch SWA1 is inverted, therefore switch n°1 is at the bottom.
 Any other combination may cause damages*

-*Warning: For Mac 128K, system RAM must be always set to disabled*
+*Warning: For Mac 128K, system RAM must be always set to disabled.
+Fail to do so may cause damages*

 ### 6.2 RAM Refresh Configurator Board